Control pests without pesticides!

 Mosquitoes are animals most of us would rather do without.
 When they also carry a disease, such as West Nile virus, the need to protect ourselves from their bites seems even more important.

-Pillbugs and sowbugs are garden residents that look somewhat like mini-armadillos.
-Feeding on decaying materials, they can be beneficial recyclers in gardens, but sometimes they become pests when they feed on young shoots and roots, or on fruits and vegetables that lie on damp ground.
+Feeding on decaying materials, pillbugs and sowbugs can be beneficial recyclers in gardens but sometimes they become pests when they feed on young shoots and roots, or on fruits and vegetables that lie on damp ground.

 Rats eat our food and contaminate it with urine and droppings, carry and spread diseases, and will bite if threatened.
 Get up to speed on rats and how to control them without using poisons.